 - Painkillers to help if you have trouble adjusting to sleeping in a tent

 - Sleep aid like Tylenol PM to help you doze off when you hear rustling outside your tent

 Best Sleeping Bag For African Safari

 This was an area we struggled with and ultimately failed in.
 Our first overland safari we were traveling during the ‘winter’ and we knew the second half of our overland safari the temps would be low.
 We brought sleeping bags rated for 5 degrees C assuming we would need them.
 We were wrong.
 We were uncomfortably hot almost every night even when it was 5 degrees outside.
 The tents keep a lot of heat in and we wished we had thinner sleeping bags.
 Kenya and Tanzania are very near the equator and don’t see big swings in the temperatures season to season.

 We were super happy that we brought our own mattress pads.
 Acacia Africa provides a sleeping pad per person, but we found one wasn’t enough, there are 24 pads on a truck enough for one a person but if the safari truck isn’t full you can have two (don’t count on it).

 On our second overland safari with Acacia Africa, we brought tropical weight sleeping bags.
 We again were going on an overland safari in the winter on the southern portion of the trip, but we will buy a few cheap blankets to supplement our sleeping bags for nights we might get cold.
 In many cities in Africa, there are stores called ‘Pep’ and we bought blankets here last year for just $5.
-At the end, we donated them in South Africa before traveling home.
+In the end, we donated them in South Africa before traveling home.

 - Tropical weight sleeping bag 20-25 degree C ‘comfortable’ rating